oliverychen/oliverychen.github.io/pages/publications/index.md

 ![x](/images/Gauss.jpg)
 <br />

 - **Chén Y.**, Ogburn E., Crainiceanu C., Caffo, B., Wager T., and Lindquist, M. (2015) [High-dimensional Multivariate Mediation: the Principal Direction of Mediation](/files/doc/PDM.pdf).
 Submitting to *Journal of the American Statistical Association*.
-[Supplemental Materials](/files/doc/PDM_Supplemental_Materials_June_12.pdf)
+[Supplemental Materials](/files/doc/PDM_Supplemental_Materials_June_12.pdf) `Louis I. and Thomas D. Dublin Award for the Advancement of Epidemiology and Biostatistics.`

 - **Chén Y.**, Xiao L., Lindquist, M., Schrack J., Ferrucci L, and Crainiceanu C. (2015) [A Longitudinal Functional Data Analysis for Underlying Daily Physical Activity Change](/files/doc/LFDA.pdf).
-To submit to *Biometrics*.
+To submit to *Biometrics*. `With an invited talk at the 8th International Conference of the ERCIM WG on Computational and Methodological Statistics`

 - **Chén Y.**, Di J., and Xiao L. (In progress 2015 -) [Penalised Iterative Sparse Partial Correlation Estimation (Π-SPaCE) - with an application to whole-brain graph estimation](/files/doc/Pi_SPaCE.pdf ).